 If you’re having IVF because of changes in the male partner’s sperm analysis or Fallopian tube obstruction on the woman’s side, it’s likely that the female partner’s ovarian function may be very good and a high number of embryos may be produced in one IVF cycle.

-In this instance, PGD can be used to screen those embryos to determine which ones are also chromosomally normal – leading to you having the truly best embryo transferred first and achieve success faster.
+In this instance, PGS can be used to screen those embryos to determine which ones are also chromosomally normal – leading to you having the truly best embryo transferred first and achieve success faster.